 From staff who throw application kits on the ground and sort them out, which falls out.
 Of staff, according to the zodiac signs.
 And similar crass stories.

 and positive examples

 Of course there are also positive examples.
 I am thinking of Kristo Käärmann, co-founder of TransferWise, the startup funded by Facebook investor Peter Thiel and Virgin founder Richard Branson:

-I found this idea in the job interview very nice: "We ask, for example, what the applicants can do that we can not do ourselves - such as playing the piano or a particular language.
+I liked the idea of the job interview: "For example, we ask what applicants can do that we can not do ourselves - such as playing the piano or a particular language.
 And then we ask if he or she can teach us that, "I said Käärmann in the Intverview.